Plonq/bevy_rts_camera/README.md

 - Automatically follows whatever you mark as 'ground'
 - Smoothed movement
 - Customisable controls and other settings
-- Built-in controls are optional, you can control the movement manually
+- Comes with optional controller, or you can control it yourself

 ## Default Controller